 POSH (Prevention of Sexual Harassment at Work Place) Act needs the hour to promote a diverse and safe organizational culture.
 But it addresses only the women lodged cases.
 The act has no provision for male employees to seek justice.
 Though the organization can frame a gender-neutral policy the central Law only dictates the terms for women to get justice (Khan, 2021).
 The organizational policy drafted according to the Act cannot be gender-neutral because the Act does not allow it (Sharma, 2020).
 The women-oriented law can be misused and can potentially jeopardize a person’s professional growth/career.

 Male Misery: POSH for the male is a classic joke.
-How do men live with the trauma, stress of false allegation or unable to report cases against a female colleague?
+How do men live with the trauma, stress of false allegations or being unable to report cases against a female colleague?

 Classic Dowry Act